 Conclusion

 India is one of the world’s largest fruit producers, yet a major part of production is lost between harvest and final consumption as postharvest losses.
-This reduce the effective availability of fruits for domestic consumption and export.
+This reduces the effective availability of fruits for domestic consumption and export.
 Losses ranging between 15–25% are common across major fruit crops.
 The primary causes include physiological deterioration, microbial infection, mechanical injury, environmental stress and infrastructural deficiencies.
 The available research confirms that both postharvest chemical treatments and edible coatings possess significant potential to minimize quantitative and qualitative losses in fruits.
 Their proper and regulated application can enhance storage stability, improve marketability, increase farmer profitability and contribute meaningfully to food and nutrition security by ensuring that more high-quality fruits reach consumers.
 Future research should focus on optimizing concentration levels, consumer safety validation and scaling up nano-coating technologies for commercial adoption.

 References